-High-Density Polyethylene, HDPE for short, is a polymer that has a high strength to density ration.
-This is most often what your garden furniture is made out of, but you will also find other products in your homemade out of HDPE such as floor tiles as well as some toys.
+High-Density Polyethylene, or HDPE for short, is a polymer that has a high strength to density ratio.
+This is most often what your garden furniture is made out of, but you will also find other products in your homemade out of HDPE, such as floor tiles as well as some toys.

-There are many items made out of polypropylene as it is a very versatile type of plastic.
-This is what plastic straws are made out of and is also used for plastic bottle caps.
-You may find that your storage containers are made out of polypropylene, as well as your plastic cups, and any reusable plastic cutlery you may use.
+There are many items made out of polypropylene, as it is a very versatile type of plastic.
+This is what plastic straws are made out of, and it is also used for plastic bottle caps.
+You may find that most of your storage containers are made out of polypropylene, as are your plastic cups and any reusable plastic cutlery you may use.

 Buying Guide: What are the different types of plastic glues?

-Now that you know about the different types of plastics you are likely to find in your home, let’s now take a look at the different types of plastic glues and the great features and properties of each one.
-It is essential to work out what type of plastic glue is compatible with your item, and if you are wanting to repair more than one plastic item you may need to invest in a few different types of plastic glues.
+Now that you know about the different types of plastics you are likely to find in your home, let’s now take a look at the different types of glues and the great features and properties of each one.
+It is essential to work out what type of glue is compatible with your item, and if you are wanting to repair more than one plastic item, you may need to invest in a few different types of glue.

-This is definitely not the type of glue to use if you are needing something to fill a few gaps and holes as it will dissolve the plastic rather than fill it in.
-A common use for poly cement is to bond together PVC pipes and it is often provided in plastic model kits and is a firm favorite amongst hobbyists.
-You can buy poly cement in three different viscosities: thick, medium and ultra-thin depending on how strong you need the glue to be and how quickly you would like it to dry.
+A common use for polyurethane adhesive is to bond together PVC and plastic pipes, and it is often provided in plastic model kits and is a firm favorite amongst hobbyists.
+You can buy polyurethane adhesive in three different viscosities: thick, medium, and ultra-thin, depending on how strong you need the glue to be and how quickly you would like it to dry.

 Buying Guide: What plastic glue should I use?

-– Polystyrene Cement: use this for PVC pipes, plastic model kits, and some plastic toys.
+– Polystyrene Cement: use this for PVC pipes, plastic model kits, plastic bowls and some plastic toys.

 – Cyanoacrylate Glue (super glue): use this for items made out of polystyrene, ABC, and PVC.

-– Epoxy Glue: this can be used for the majority of plastics but always check the label first as some brands are not suited to specific types.
+– Epoxy Glue: this can be used for the majority of plastics but always check the label first as some brands are not suited to specific types best glues.
 A good choice if you need an adhesive that will also act as a filler.